ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 questions:
 - "CMORization: what is it and why do we need it?"
 - "How to use the existing CMORizer scripts shipped with ESMValTool?"
-- "How add support for new (observational) datasets?"
+- "How to add support for new (observational) datasets?"

 objectives:
 - "Understand what CMORization is and why it is necessary."